totaldebug/totaldebug.uk/_posts/2023-09-29-automated-release-with-semantic-release-and-commitizen.md

 ### Commitizen

-Simply run `git add .` `git cz`, this command will run the interactive interface of Commitizen and ask you to write a properly formatted commit message.
+Simply run `git add .` then `git cz`, this command will run the interactive interface of Commitizen and ask you to write a properly formatted commit message.

 ### Semantic Release